-We have formally audited the remuneration report of Nagarro SE for the financial year from January 1 to December 31, 2023, to determine whether the disclosures pursuant to Section 162 (1) and (2) AktG have been made in the remuneration report.
-In accordance with Section 162 (3) AktG, we have not audited the content of the remuneration report.
+We have formally examined the remuneration report of Nagarro SE for the financial year from 1 January to 31 December 2024, to determine whether the disclosures pursuant to Section 162 (1) and (2) AktG have been made in the remuneration report.
+In accordance with Section 162 (3) AktG, we have not examined the content of the remuneration report.

-In our opinion, the accompanying remuneration report complies, in all material respects, with the disclosures pursuant to § 162 (1) and (2) AktG.
-Our audit opinion does not cover the content of the remuneration report.
+In our opinion, the accompanying remuneration report complies, in all material respects, with the disclosure requirements pursuant to Section 162 (1) and (2) AktG.
+Our opinion does not cover the content of the remuneration report.

-Basis for the audit opinion
+Basis for the Opinions

-We conducted our audit of the remuneration report in accordance with Section 162 (3) AktG and IDW Auditing Standard: The Audit of the Remuneration Report in Accordance with Section 162 (3) AktG (IDW PS 870 (09.2023)).
-Our responsibility under this provision and this standard is further described in the Auditor's Responsibility section of our report.
-As an auditing practice, we have complied with the requirements of the IDW Quality Assurance Standard: Requirements for Quality Assurance in the Practice of Public Accountants (IDW QS 1).
-We have complied with the professional duties pursuant to the German Auditors' Code and the professional statutes for auditors / certified public accountants, including the requirements for independence.
+We conducted our examination of the remuneration report in compliance with Section 162 (3) AktG taking into account the IDW assurance standard: Examination of the remuneration report pursuant to Section 162 (3) AktG (IDW AsS 870 (09.2023).
+Our responsibilities under this regulation and this standard are further described in the "Our Responsibilities" section of our assurance report.
+Our audit firm has applied the IDW Standard on Quality Management 1: Requirements for Quality Management in Audit Firms (IDW QMS 1).
+We have complied with our professional duties pursuant to the German Public Accountants Act [WPO] and the Professional Charter for Auditors/Chartered Accountants [BS WP/vBP], including the independence requirements.

-Responsibility of the Board of Management and the Supervisory Board
+Responsibilities of the Management Board and the Supervisory Board

-The Management Board and the Supervisory Board are responsible for the preparation of the remuneration report, including the related disclosures, which complies with the requirements of Section 162 AktG.
-They are further responsible for such internal control as they determine is necessary to enable the preparation of the remuneration report, including the related disclosures, that is free from material misstatement, whether due to fraud or error.
+The management and the Supervisory Board of Nagarro SE are responsible for the preparation of the remuneration report, including the related disclosures, in accordance with the requirements of Section 162 AktG.
+The management and the Supervisory Board are also responsible for such internal control as they have determined necessary to enable the preparation of the remuneration report that is free from material misstatement, whether due to fraud (i.e., fraudulent financial reporting and misappropriation of assets) or error.